 This file can be opened in Internet Explorer for interest.
 While most of it makes little sense the one thing of interest is the date.
 As stated I last tested this on the 23 Feb 2017 and got a new ticket.

-Now you will have to Boot from your Bootable USB and Clean Install Windows 10.
-During Installation Install Windows 10 without a Product Key.
+Now you will have to Boot from your Bootable USB and Clean Install Windows 10 see my Installation of Windows 10 RS2 Build 15063/Version 1703 for a UEFI BIOS guide.

 Install the Correct Edition of Windows 10 corresponding to the Free Upgrade: